 Each certification campaign has a deadline.
-You either set this date yourself, or select the default deadline of two weeks after the creation date.
+You can set this date yourself, or select the default deadline of two weeks after the creation date.
 In the days leading up to the campaign's deadline, you can monitor your reviewers' progress as decisions come in and remind them to complete the campaign as the due date nears.

 Handling Post-Deadline Reviews

 If the deadline has passed and access decisions still need to be made, you have the following options:

-Approve access to undecided items - If this campaign has been configured to maintain access to undecided items upon completion, select Complete from the Actions dropdown menu.
-You will see a confirmation window with a check box indicating that the status of all undecided access items will be maintained and users keep the access.
-Select the check box to agree, and select Complete.
+Maintain access to undecided items - If this campaign has been configured to maintain access to undecided items upon completion, select Complete from the actions dropdown menu .
+You will be prompted to confirm that all undecided access items will be maintained and users will keep their access.
+Select Complete Campaign to confirm your decision.

 If you select Complete & Revoke Access, you will be prompted to confirm that your decision is final and that all undecided access items will be revoked.
 Select Complete Campaign to confirm your decision.
 After you have revoked access, you must verify remediation to ensure that the revoked items in the campaign have been removed.

-Approving access is the recommended selection for undecided items in general due to the difficulty of reinstating access once it is revoked.
+SailPoint strongly recommends you choose to maintain access to undecided items due to the difficulty of reinstating access after it is revoked.

 Requested vs. Automatically Assigned Roles

 To remove the identity from an automatically assigned role, you need to either change the role's membership criteria so it doesn't match the identity or change the identity's data so it doesn't match the membership criteria, as described in Removing Entitlements.

 - Before selecting Complete on a campaign, review the reports to ensure that the campaign accurately reflects appropriate access rights for all listed identities.